fabiokerstens/FDIR_PQ9/README.md

 # FDIR_PQ9

 ## Purpose
-Delft University is currently developing the DELFI-PQ, a 3U pocketcube spacecraft.
-The DELFI-PQ has to survive the space environment througout its mission duration in low Earth orbit.
-An effect of this environment is radiation, which can cause harm to the spacecraft electronics.
-Large spacecraft often rely on radiation hardened electronics to mitigate this risk, at the cost of significantly increasing the mission cost.
-Most micro and pico spacecraft like the DELFI-PQ rely on commercial-off-the-shelve electronics and sensors, to make the project more affordable.

-Therefore, the purpose of this repository is to present a hardware-in-the-loop simulation which can introduce Single Event Upsets (SEU) in the memory, in order to validate the correct function of the FDIR on the spacecraft electronics on Earth.
+Delft University of Technology is currently developing the [Delfi-PQ](https://www.tudelft.nl/lr/subsites/delfi-space/delfi-pq/), a 3U pocketcube spacecraft, expected to launch in 2019.
+Throughout its mission, Delfi-PQ will be in a severe radiation environment in low Earth orbit, which could potentially harm the spacecraft electronics.
+The radiation effect focussed on in the present work is the Single Event Upset (SEU), which origins from ionizing parcles interacting with the spaccraft electronics.
+The SEU is a soft error (recoverable) with unpredictable consequences.
+One of the consequences of SEUs are changes in memory locations, which could result in retrieving incorrect housekeeping data from the spacecraft.

+Clearly SEUs should be corrected for, which is normally done by an on-board Fault Detection, Isolation and Recovery (FDIR) algorithm.
+FDIR algorithms are vital for the correct in-orbit operation of the Delfi-PQ and hence shall be tested extensively on Earth to validate correct function.
+For large spacecraft, this is often done by using radiation hardened electronics or by testing the flight computer in a radiation environment.
+Both these options add a lot of cost to the overal mission, which is often not possible for small spacecraft, such as Delfi-PQ.
+Therefore, **the purpose of this repository is to simulate SEUs by means of real time fault injection, in an attempt to validate the Delfi-PQ FDIR algorithm**.

+The repository is made open-source and allows students from all over the world to contribute to the project.

 ## Design
 Although work has already been done on this in the past, what is new to this repository is that it includes the DELFI-PQ PQ9 communication protocol for the simulation of SEUs.
-Earlier iterations of the SEU simulation tool, such as [Delfi-PQ_FDIR](https://github.com/JochimM/Delfi-PQ_FDIR) and [Delfi-PQ_FDIR_Evaluator](https://github.com/FlyOHolic/Delfi-PQ_FDIR_Evaluator), are used in the present work as a reference to build upon.
+For more information regarding the PQ9 protocol used, the reader is refered to the [PQ9 and CS14 interface standard](https://dataverse.nl/dataset.xhtml?persistentId=hdl:10411/3V8RUF).
+Earlier iterations of the SEU simulation tool, such as
+[Delfi-PQ_FDIR](https://github.com/JochimM/Delfi-PQ_FDIR) and [Delfi-PQ_FDIR_Evaluator](https://github.com/FlyOHolic/Delfi-PQ_FDIR_Evaluator),
+are used in the present work as a reference to build upon.